 One child under the age of 5 dies of starvation every 3.6 seconds.
 For millions of kids, chronic malnutrition will result in stunting - a condition that stunts a child's physical and cognitive growth.
 Good nutrition is the foundation of child survival, health and development.
-Farms for Orphans is working to alleviate hunger and malnutrition in one of the world's lowest socioeconomic sectors- orphaned children- through the introduction of small scale edible insect farming, starting in the DRC.
+Farms for Orphans is working to alleviate hunger and malnutrition in one of the world's lowest socioeconomic sectors- orphaned children- through small scale agricultural practices , starting in the DRC.

 We expect the effect of our program to be a decrease in malnutrition, micronutrient deficiencies, and anemia.
-Furthermore, insect farming can bring economic empowerment to our orphanage partners through the sale of extra insects at market, transforming orphanages from a drain on the community to a community resource.
-Orphans may also learn the insect farming process, affording them the skills necessary to support themselves and become productive members of their communities.
+Furthermore, farming can bring economic empowerment to our partners through the sale of extra yields at market, transforming orphanages from a drain on the community to a community resource.
+Orphans may also learn the farming process, affording them the skills necessary to support themselves and become productive members of their communities.

 This project has provided additional documentation in a Microsoft Word file (projdoc.doc).